Dana Bolles: Early life and education

-Bolles was born without arms or legs.
-She has stated that she became interested in visiting space at an early age since it would allow her to move without the assistance of her wheelchair.
 Bolles earned a bachelor's degree in mechanical engineering from California State University, Long Beach in 1993, and has a master's degree in rehabilitation engineering and technology from San Francisco State University.

 Career

 Bolles started working at NASA in 1995 as an engineer in regulatory compliance, including work on environmental regulations.
 This later expanded to work in protecting humans in outer space and scientific communications.

 She also volunteers as an advocate for women, people with disabilities, and members of the LGBT community.
 Her advocacy has a particular focus on the challenges that people with disabilities encounter in their lives, and has spoken about the stereotypes they often face, mentioning that people tend to respond the most to disability compared to other intersectionalities.

 In 2021 Bolles joined a group of people with physical disabilities in a zero gravity parabolic flight.

 Bolles was one of the women depicted in the Smithsonian Institution's 2022 exhibit spotlighting women in STEM.